-The fife is a member of the woodwind family of instruments, and are made from durable ABS resin.
+The fife is a member of the woodwind family of instruments and is made from durable ABS resin.
 Like the flute, the sound is created by blowing a stream of air across a small hole in the top section of the fife.
-Different notes are played by pressing your fingers on the correct holes.
+Different notes are played by pressing fingers on the correct holes.

-The fife, whilst being a popular instrument in its own right can also be used as a 'training flute' and will allow students to get the sound production and basic fingering patterns quickly mastered prior to progressing to the full-sized flute.
+The fife, whilst being a popular instrument can also be used as a 'training flute' and will allow students to get the sound production and basic fingering patterns quickly mastered prior to progressing to the full-sized flute.
 By beginning on the fife, students learn the correct flute posture, hand-position and blowing technique.

-An inexpensive plastic Yamaha fife (\$25-\$30) is a great way to test your child's aptitude for the flute and commitment to learning an instrument.
+An inexpensive plastic Yamaha fife (\$25-\$30) is a great way to test a child's aptitude for the flute and commitment to learning an instrument.